 This case study, based on one of Kathy Freeman Company’s successful search engagements, is intended to illustrate our unique approach to providing strategic advisory and executive search services to investment industry companies across the U.S.

-Our client, an investment manager, broker dealer, and wealth advisory firm, had been extraordinarily successful in growing its business over several decades.
+An investment manager, broker dealer, and wealth advisory firm that has been extraordinarily successful in growing its business over several decades.

 Despite their success, the firm’s focus on organic growth had left it without a deep understanding of the innovations occurring across the industry.
 As they confronted a leadership-level departure, they determined the time was right to reach out to the external market for talent to attract an executive who could infuse their wealth advisory business with fresh perspective and bring greater insight into the competitive landscape.